sy-wada/blue_benchmark_with_transformers/README.md

 ## Sentence similarity
-- The sentence similarity task is to predict similarity scores based on sentence pairs.
+- The sentence-similarity task is to predict similarity scores on the basis of sentence pairs.
 - **Metrics**: Pearson correlation coefficients
   + We use [scipy.stats.pearsonr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html).
 ### MedSTS
 ![MedSTS_hist](./img/medsts.png)
-[MedSTS](https://mayoclinic.pure.elsevier.com/en/publications/medsts-a-resource-for-clinical-semantic-textual-similarity) is a corpus of sentence pairs selected from Mayo Clinics clinical data warehouse and was used in the BioCreative/OHNLP Challenge 2018 Task 2 ([Wang et al., 2018](#ywang), also called [ClinicalSTS](https://sites.google.com/view/ohnlp2018/home)).
+[MedSTS](https://mayoclinic.pure.elsevier.com/en/publications/medsts-a-resource-for-clinical-semantic-textual-similarity) is a corpus of sentence pairs selected from the clinical data warehouse of Mayo Clinic and was used in the BioCreative/OHNLP Challenge 2018 Task 2 as [ClinicalSTS](https://sites.google.com/view/ohnlp2018/home) ([Wang et al., 2018](#ywang)).
 Please visit the website or contact to the 1st author to obtain a copy of the dataset.
 ### BIOSSES
 ![BIOSSES_hist](./img/biosses.png)
 [BIOSSES](https://tabilab.cmpe.boun.edu.tr/BIOSSES/) is a corpus of sentence pairs selected from the Biomedical Summarization Track Training Dataset in the biomedical domain ([Soğancıoğlu et al., 2017](#gsogancioglu)).
 #### Known problems
-The BIOSSES dataset is very small, so it causes unstable performance of fine-tuning.
+The BIOSSES dataset is very small, therefore it causes unstable performance of fine-tuning.
-## Named entity recognition
+## Named-entity recognition
-- The aim of the named entity recognition task is to predict mention spans given in the text.
+- The aim of the Named-entity recognition task is to predict mention spans given in a text.
 - **Metrics**: strict version of F1-score (exact phrase matching).
   + We use a primitive approach descirbed below to deal with disjoint mentions.
 ### Known problems